maidenlabs/gestalt/README.md

 Gestalt is an X bot that uses AI to generate tweets that mimic the style of specified Twitter users.
 It continuously fetches recent tweets, generates new content, and posts the generated tweets.

 ![image](https://github.com/user-attachments/assets/e149e8f7-0845-441e-8279-fdaaa2a64bbf)
+(Disclaimer: this is purely an example.
+We did not/will not deploy @stoolfang)

 ## Table of Contents